rachelproductmanager/DeepLearnWebsite/content/how-to-successfully-productise-ai-and-realise-its-full-potential.md

 A growing number of leaders say AI is not just an opportunity but also a strategic risk: “What if competitors, particularly unencumbered new entrants, figure out AI before we do?”
 In 2019, 45% perceived some risk from AI, up from an already substantial 37% in 2017.
 This shift suggests an increasing awareness of and concern with competitors’ use of AI.
 The challenges are also with large-scale implementation and deployment of AI, which are necessary to achieve value.

-It seems that - outside of Big Tech - two things are widely misunderstood:
+The bottom line is that it seems - outside of Big Tech - two things are widely misunderstood:

 1. What are AI’s **capabilities** and **value creation potential**.
 2. How to **successfully productise AI**.